 U.S. B17 Flying Fortress crash landed on Burnham beach on 31st December 1943 after being damaged during a bombing raid on german held targets in France.
 There were no fatalities.
 For further information see http://www.burnham-on-sea.com/news/2013/walter-skinner-dies-28-11-13.php

 Vampire Jet EEFB5VV698 Engine blew up so forced to land on beach at Burnham 11.10.1952 (http://www.airhistory.org.uk/dh/_DH100%20prodn%20list.txt)

 Thanks to Pete Pengelly and Alan Wheway for identifying this event as 1970 or after and providing other details.
-See comments below for further information .
+Thanks also to Iain Howe for the information that the vessel is coastal tanker the m/t Burgundy, owned by Bowker & King London.
+See comments below for details .